North–South Corridor, Singapore: Impact during construction

 During the construction, noise complaints were received by the LTA that construction works did not adhere to requirements to cease after 10 pm and during weekends.
 In response, the LTA mentioned that there may be exceptions to the stoppage requirement in the case of "safety critical works".
 In addition, more noise barriers were deployed in the Novena area following the complaint.

+At 18 April 2026, 10:40 a.m., during contiguous bored pile works for the project, the fibre cables for Singapore's national broadband network was damaged, resulting in disruption to broadband services for around 5,000 users across multiple Internet service providers in Ang Mo Kio, Bishan, Sengkang and Punggol, as well as inaccurate bus arrival timings for LTA's bus Expected Time of Arrival (ETA) system.
+NetLink Trust made repairs to the fibre cables and services were progressively restored until the repairs were completed at 19 April, 7 a.m.

+After news of the construction being delayed further by an estimate of till 2031 was released in September 2026, businesses in Novena surrounding the construction site of the underground segment there reported that they have had poor footfall and visibility due the hoardings and the confusion that arose from the frequent changes in the road diversions and some may not be able to survive till the end of the construction.

 Route

 Based on the plans released by LTA as of the NSE alignment released in November 2011, the route that the 21.5 km NSC expressway will take is as follows: